Lipoprotein(a) Genomics

 About

-Figure 2: SNPs that are reported to modify Lp(a) concentrations, including multiple variants in the KIV-2 region.
-The exons are numbered according to the domain that they encode (1–10: KIV-1 to KIV-10, L. leader sequence, P. protease domain, 5’: 5′UTR, 3’: 3′ UTR).
-For orientation, three exons carry a superscript that reports the exon number in the genome sequence hg38.
-SNPs that have been associated with higher Lp(a) concentrations are shown above the gene structure.
-SNPs that have been associated with lower Lp(a) are shown below.
-SNPs that prevent protein production completely (null alleles) are underlined.
+Many SNPs have been identified as modifiers of Lp(a) concentrations, including several variants located within the complex KIV-2 VNTR region.
+The exons are numbered according to the protein domain that they encode (1–10: KIV-1 to KIV-10, L. leader sequence, P. protease domain, 5’: 5′UTR, 3’: 3′ UTR).
+SNPs that result in a complete loss of protein production (null alleles) are underlined.
 Figure reproduced from Coassin and Kronenberg, Atherosclerosis 349:17–35, 2022 (https://doi.org/10.1016/j.atherosclerosis.2022.04.003) under CC-BY 4.0 license.

-Figure 2: SNPs that are reported to modify Lp(a) concentrations, including multiple variants in the KIV-2 region.
-The exons are numbered according to the domain that they encode (1–10: KIV-1 to KIV-10, L. leader sequence, P. protease domain, 5’: 5′UTR, 3’: 3′ UTR).
-For orientation, three exons carry a superscript that reports the exon number in the genome sequence hg38.
-SNPs that have been associated with higher Lp(a) concentrations are shown above the gene structure.
-SNPs that have been associated with lower Lp(a) are shown below.
-SNPs that prevent protein production completely (null alleles) are underlined.
+Many SNPs have been identified as modifiers of Lp(a) concentrations, including several variants located within the complex KIV-2 VNTR region.
+The exons are numbered according to the protein domain that they encode (1–10: KIV-1 to KIV-10, L. leader sequence, P. protease domain, 5’: 5′UTR, 3’: 3′ UTR).
+SNPs that result in a complete loss of protein production (null alleles) are underlined.
 Figure reproduced from Coassin and Kronenberg, Atherosclerosis 349:17–35, 2022 (https://doi.org/10.1016/j.atherosclerosis.2022.04.003) under CC-BY 4.0 license.

-Nanopore sequencing
+Nanopore Sequencing

-Other GenEpi investigators involved
+Other GenEpi Investigators involved

 Earlier Team Members and Students